Star ✨ on GitHub

 }

-// Step 4: Stop playback and clear the queue
+// Step 4: Stop playback and clear the queue.

-player.stop(); // Stop the current track
+player.stop(); // Stops the current track.

-// Step 5: Inform the user
+// Step 5: Inform the user.

 message.reply('Stopped playback and cleared the queue.');